Connecting Community, home-to-home

 This slideshow was put together by Marc Shroyer (Mike’s brother), with help from Mabyn Henderson and Andy Smith.read more

 I wanted to take part in honoring Michael during his Memorial Celebration.
-Family members questioned my decision to speak, but I knew deep down that I had to — that I was not the new widow who could sit in the front row and look at those on the stage.
-I needed to look...read more
+Family members questioned my decision to speak, but I knew deep down that I had to...read more